stakater/mto-docs/content/overview/deployment-models.md

 MTO is installed per cluster.
 Where several clusters each host more than one team, applying the same `Tenant`, `Quota` and `IntegrationConfig` definitions to each of them through GitOps gives every cluster the same tenancy model, reviewed in one place.
 MTO does not federate across clusters or provide a single fleet-wide view — each installation governs its own cluster.

+This is a working pattern rather than a theoretical one: one public sector customer runs MTO across several clusters, the largest of them carrying more than 100 tenants and 700 namespaces.

 ## Hybrid platforms

 Most large platforms arrive here: